Tax Partnerships

 Common Beginner Mistakes

-- Confusing distributions with income.
-You are taxed on your share of the partnership's income, regardless of whether any cash was distributed to you.
+- Confusing cash distributions with taxable income.
+Partners are taxed on their share of the business profits (as reported on the K-1), regardless of whether they actually withdrew any money from the partnership bank account.

 FAQs